Hen Party Planning Checklist for Weymouth | 2026 Guide

 Plan a relaxed morning activity

-A leisurely coffee at Nanna Moon's Cafe on the beach followed by a walk along the Esplanade is perfect for a relaxed Weymouth morning.
+Nanna Moon's Cafe on the beach plus an Esplanade walk is the classic hungover Weymouth morning.

 Distribute the final itinerary